 - Don't set your volume too loudly when using amplifiers or PA speakers.
 Mobile phones and video cameras record sound fairly well most of the time, but struggle with high volume sound sources.
-This can prove especially challenging when trying to record the sound of drums so please read the Recording drums for RSL exams section below for further guidance - Spend some time getting a good balance between your performance and the backing track.
+This can prove especially challenging when trying to record the sound of drums - so please read the Recording drums for RSL exams section below for further guidance - Spend some time getting a good balance between your performance and the backing track.
 RSL needs to clearly hear your performance when examining, but equally we want your performance to feel connected to the accompanying backing track.
 It is worth experimenting and producing some test recordings to ensure the balance is good. - Avoid very noisy or reverberant spaces.
-Your examiner wants to give your performance their full attention, so avoid recording your examin a space where there is likely to be significant background noise.
+Your examiner wants to give your performance their full attention, so avoid recording your exam in a space where there is likely to be significant background noise.
 Also, whilst it may sound creatively pleasing, please avoid capturing your videos in very reverberant places.
 We want to hear as much of your signal as possible.
-If you do opt to use a microphone for vocal recordings avoid using excessive amounts of reverb and avoid long reverb times.
+If you do opt to use a microphone for vocal recordings avoid using excessive amounts of reverb and avoid long reverb times. - The use of a microphone is optional for vocals candidates at all grades (including Grades 6-8).
+Regardless of whether or not a microphone is used, candidates should ensure they are able to evidence relevant and appropriate dynamic expression, projection, tonal contrast and balance, as appropriate to the grade. - Don't mix or 'produce' your audio.
+Overall audio should replicate as closely as possible the effect of live studio performance as an examiner would normally hear it in a face-to-face exam; ie. the sound of the instrument, either acoustic or amplified through a speaker, balanced against the backing track played over a PA.
+Candidates should not mix or produce the audio post-recording, or add any further effects or processing, as this could obscure the examiner's ability to make a valid assessment of the performance, which may in turn impact negatively on the marking.